Common Questions About Undercounter Ice Makers

 What are the differences between a pump drain and gravity drain?

 A gravity drain is the standard drain style that enables condensed water to flow from the refrigeration unit, out the bottom of the machine, and into the building's water disposal system.
 A pump drain system consists of a motorized pump that helps this process along when gravity isn't enough.
 For most establishments, a gravity drain will sufficiently get the condensed water out of the way, but if there is no available drain for water to run into, a pump will enable operators to drain farther away from the unit.
 Consider where you intend to place your built-in ice maker and whether you will be able to conveniently connect it to your water system for draining.

 What style of ice do I need?

 Different undercounter ice makers produce different types of ice.
 We'll break down the four most common forms below to help you decide which one best fits your needs.

-A longtime favorite with restaurants, this type is a good choice for keeping beverages cold.
+A longtime favorite with restaurants, this type is ideal for keeping beverages cold.
 Models can produce half, full, or crescent-style ice cubes.
-The half cube makes a better choice for soft drinks and is easier on blenders, while the full cube is more popular in mixed drinks due to its sophisticated look and slow-melting properties.
-For truly high-end applications, like serving premium liquors, there are manufacturers that also make a large cube of 1-inch squares and larger.
+Half-cube is a better choice for soft drinks and is easier on blenders, while full cube is more popular in mixed drinks due to its sophisticated look and slow-melting properties.
+For truly high-end applications, such as serving premium liquors, there are manufacturers that make cubes measuring 1-inch or larger.